hassan-pmp/agile/bty.md

 ---
 # 01.01.2023 Agile Foundations: Agile Teams
 - Should be able to Ask tough questions about the way they work and be open to continuous improvement.
-- First Step: Focus on the Why:
+- First Step: Focus on the **Why**:
+- When you look at agile practices, don't think about mastering them, instead think about the **reasoning behind them**.
 - Why does shorter sprints improve our team‘s agility?
 This questions will help us so much more when we’r trying to change our team’s mindset.
 - Why we’re doing things differtly,  then we’ll be much better off as an Agile Team.
+- Be open to continuous improvement
 # 01.01.2023 Agile Foundations: Agile Principle
 - first rumblings of common Agile roles and practices (P1)
 - Welcoming changes when we’re working in our cone of uncertainty (P2)